Out-of-Pocket Maximum Explained: 2026 Guide

 The out-of-pocket maximum (OOP max) is a hard ceiling on your annual spending for covered, in-network medical care.
 After your eligible payments reach this limit, your insurance company pays the full cost of any further covered in-network services for the remainder of the plan year.

 The Affordable Care Act (ACA) sets an upper limit on how high this number can go for ACA-compliant plans.
-For the 2026 plan year, CMS sets the maximum at approximately:
+For the 2026 plan year, CMS sets the maximum at:

 What Counts Toward Your Out-of-Pocket Maximum